tenzir/tenzir/web/docs/user-guides/reshape-data/README.md

 We'll walk through examples for each depicted operator, using the [M57](../../user-guides.md) dataset.
-All examples assume that you have imported the M57 sample data into a node, as explaiend in the [quickstart](../../get-started.md#quickstart).
+All examples assume that you have imported the M57 sample data into a node, as explained in the [quickstart](../../get-started.md#quickstart).
 We therefore start every pipeline with [`export`](../../operators/sources/export.md).